If you're looking for easy ways to save more money in the new year, eating your leftovers is a great place to start.

 Look for cash back offers

 Some banks also offer incentives to new customers that can help maximise your Christmas budget.
-For example, when you open a new ING Orange Everyday transaction account and deposit at least $1000 and make 5+ card purchases within the first month of opening, you'll get a $75 cash bonus directly into your account (limited to the first 10,000 applicants.
-T&Cs apply).
-This offer is only available until 31 May 2018.
-You can see more information on this cashback offer and open an account here.
+Look for bank accounts that offer bonus cash when you switch to the account.
 Also, if you have a debit Mastercard, you can take advantage of numerous offers and discounted products through the Mastercard Debit Rewards program.

 Avoid online tricks